Datafication: Impact

 Through the data obtained from the sensors that are implemented into the smart city, issues that can arise might be noticed and tackled in areas such as transportation, waste management, logistics, and energy.
 On the basis of real-time data, commuters could change their routes when there is a traffic jam.
 With the sensors that can measure air and water quality, cities can not only gain a more detailed understanding of the pollution levels, but may also enact new environmental regulations based on real-time data.
+However, this digital hyperconnectivity, algorithmization and datafication of urban society raise profound ethical issues that redefine the very concept of citizenship and public space.